 Ireland is a famous for its green hills, rugged coastlines and charming villages.
 Simply it is a beautiful place and a perfect destination for anyone who wants to relax and a little adventure.
 Particularly seniors will feel welcome to the “Emerald Isle.”
 You can visit the calm lakes of Killarney or the towering cliffs of Moher.
 The friendly locals love to share their stories.
 Plus, you can see centuries of history in every castle.

-In this article we will share our picks top 5 wonderful destinations in Ireland that are great for seniors.
-Now let get started,
+In this article I will share my picks top 5 wonderful destinations in Ireland that are great for seniors.
+I have a special place too.
+Now let get started-

 Trinity College and St. Stephen’s Green